-Insolvency Event means an entity: (a) enters into receivership or liquidation; (b) is removed from the relevant companies register or has a liquidator, receiver, administrator or statutory manager appointed; (c) becomes (or is deemed to be) insolvent or is unable to pay its debts when they become due or is presumed under any applicable Relevant Law to be unable to pay its debts; or (d) makes or proposes any assignment to, or enters into any arrangement for the benefit of, all or some of its creditors (other than for the purposes of a solvent restructuring with written notice to the other Party).
+Insolvency Event means: (a) enters into receivership or liquidation; (b) is removed from the relevant companies register or has a liquidator, receiver, administrator or statutory manager appointed; (c) becomes (or is deemed to be) insolvent or is unable to pay its debts when they become due or is presumed under any applicable Relevant Law to be unable to pay its debts; or (d) makes or proposes any assignment to, or enters into any arrangement for the benefit of, all or some of its creditors (other than for the purposes of a solvent restructuring with written notice to the other Party).

 Objectionable includes being objectionable, defamatory, obscene, harassing, threatening, harmful, or unlawful in any way.

 Permitted Users means those personnel of the Client who are authorised to access and use the Software and Documentation on the Client’s behalf and for which a license for the Software has been reserved as set out in the Sales Order Confirmation for the Term of the Agreement.
 The Client is not entitled to reduce its Permitted Users for the Term of the Agreement, however, can add additional Permitted Users during the Term subject to the payment of Fees.